sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/index.md

 The basic loop for the syntax engine looks like this:

 1. The engine pushes the first context, `main`.
-  It also set the current character to the first character of the unprocessed editor text.
+  It also sets the current character to the first character of the unprocessed editor text.

-2. For the current character,
+2. From the current character
+  to the end of its line,
   evaluate the regular expressions in the current stack frame from first to last